chef/chef-web-docs/content/server_configure_saml.md

 {{% EOL_manage %}}

-Chef Manage can support logging in users via SAML authentication.
+Chef Manage can support logging in users using SAML authentication.
 In order to do so, there must be a Chef Automate Server that is configured to act as a SAML Identity Provider (IdP).
 When the Chef Automate Server is configured to do so, it will provide an OpenID Connect (OIDC)